You have spent over 1000 bucks on your new Mavic Pro and you want to make sure it stays in good shape. So, you need a bag, right?

 Let's jump right in...

-Polar Pro are drone specialists, so it will come as no suprise that this is one of the better Mavic drone bags options on this list.
+Polar Pro is a drone specialist, so it will come as no surprise that this is one of the better Mavic drone bag options on this list.

 It comes with fully adjustable shoulder straps, as well as hip and sternum straps, just like any good hiking backpack.